kgawecka/coevolutionary_temperature/README.md

 # Geographic mosaic of coevolutionary temperature: from hotspots to coldspots in mutualistic communities

-This repository contains the data and code used in the manuscript [Gawecka, K.A, Pedraza, F., Andreazzi, C. S., Bascompte, J. (2025) "Geographic mosaic of coevolutionary temperature: from hotspots to coldspots in mutualistic communities"](XXX).
+This repository contains the data and code used in the manuscript [Gawecka, K.A, Pedraza, F., Andreazzi, C.S., Bascompte, J. (2025) "Quantifying the geographic mosaic of coevolutionary temperature: from coldspots to hotspots"](https://www.biorxiv.org/content/10.1101/2025.11.27.691007v1.abstract).

 ## `Code`
 All code was created in R version 4.5.1.